Hurl!

-Hurl! is an American television game show from G4 that first premiered on G4 in the USA on July 16, 2008.
+Hurl! is an American television game show from G4 that first premiered on G4 in the United States on July 16, 2008.
 It takes a unique twist on competitive eating.
 The concept is for competitors to alternate between challenges of competitive eating and extreme activities in order to see who will be last to vomit.
 The winner receives $1,000 cash on the spot.